ibm-cloud-docs/vpc/file_storage_vpc_create.md

    - If the zonal share has the [Deprecated]{: tag-deprecated} VPC as the access mode, provide a name for the mount target and select a VPC from the list.
 This mount target can be used to mount the file share on any virtual server instance of the selected VPC in the same zone as the file share.
 Cross-zone mounting is not supported.

+   The `vpc` access mode is set to reach End of Support on 06 May 2027.
+Follow the [migration guide](/docs/vpc?topic=vpc-fs-migrate-access-mode&interface=ui#fs-migrate-update-mode) to update your share's access control mode to `security-group`.
+   {: deprecated}

 5. Click **Create**.

 ## Adding supplemental IDs when you create a file share